PhilippeR26/Account-Abstraction-for-Starknet-Hardhat/README.md

-#  💰 Account abstraction with Hardhat v1.1.0 💰
+#  💰 Account abstraction with Hardhat v2.0.0 💰
+🚧🚧🚧🚧🚧 Work in progress.
+Enter at your own risks 🚧🚧🚧🚧🚧

 ## extension of Hardhat starknet plugin

  This repo is showing a way to develop account abstraction in Starknet Network.